 Definition

 High Bandwidth Memory (HBM) is a memory architecture that stacks multiple DRAM dies vertically and places them directly beside the processor on a silicon interposer.
 By using an extremely wide interface, HBM delivers far more bandwidth than traditional GDDR memory, which is why it equips the data-center GPUs used to train and serve the largest AI models.
-For sovereign AI, HBM is the dividing line between consumer cards and the accelerators that can hold a frontier model in memory.
+For sovereign AI, HBM is the dividing line between consumer cards and the accelerators that can hold a frontier model in memory and feed it fast enough to be useful.

 How the stack works

 HBM stacks DRAM dies one atop another and connects them with Through-Silicon Vias (TSVs), vertical interconnects that pass straight through the silicon to link the layers.
-The stack sits next to the compute die on a silicon interposer in a 2.5D package, where the interposer routes a very wide bus, on the order of 1024 bits per stack, into the GPU's memory controller.
+The stack sits next to the compute die on a silicon interposer in a 2.5D package, where the interposer routes a very wide bus — on the order of 1024 bits per stack — into the GPU's memory controller.
 Current HBM3e stacks exceed 1.2 TB/s of bandwidth each, with multiple stacks per GPU.
+Stacking is what makes that width physically achievable: fanning a thousand-plus wires out to a conventional circuit board is impractical, but keeping the memory millimetres from the compute die on an interposer is not, so the geometry of the package is itself part of the performance story.

 Why bandwidth is the bottleneck

-Large language model inference is often memory-bandwidth bound rather than compute bound: the GPU must stream billions of weights from memory for every token it generates.
+Large language model inference is often memory-bandwidth bound rather than compute bound: the GPU must stream billions of weights from memory for every token it generates, so the rate at which weights can be read sets the token rate.
 HBM's bandwidth is what lets high-end accelerators produce tokens quickly.
-Consumer GPUs rely on GDDR instead, which is cheaper but slower and capacity-limited, shaping which models a home builder can realistically run.
+Consumer GPUs rely on GDDR instead, which is cheaper but slower and capacity-limited, which shapes exactly which models a home builder can realistically run and how fast.
+This is also why quantization — shrinking each weight to fewer bits — speeds up inference: fewer bytes to stream per token means the same bus delivers more weights per second.

-HBM feeds the Tensor Cores that do the arithmetic, and across multiple GPUs its data moves over interconnects like NVLink.
+HBM feeds the Tensor Cores that do the arithmetic, and across multiple GPUs its data moves over interconnects like NVLink; the memory it streams is written and read by every GPU kernel in the model.

 In Simple Terms